janusquadrifrons/J-Tools4AutoCad/README.md

 #### TEXTDELETEBLOCK
 -Function      : Deletes all text & mtext objects from a selected block and its nested chain of blocks.\
 -Purpose       : Simplifying 3rd-party drawings.

+#### GETNESTEDLAYERNAMES
+-Function      : Retrieves layer names of a nested objectand its nested chain of blocks.\
+-Purpose       : XREF management.